icerpc/icerpc-docs/pages/docs/icerpc-core/dependency-injection/dispatch-pipeline-with-di.md

 IceRPC's extensions for Microsoft's DI container, [IceRpc.Extensions.DependencyInjection](https://github.com/icerpc/icerpc-csharp/tree/main/src/IceRpc.Extensions.DependencyInjection), include a number of  `IServiceCollection` extension methods that accept an `Action<IDispatcherBuilder>` parameter.

-All these methods allow you to configure a dispatch pipeline for Microsoft's DI container.
+All these methods allow you to build and configure a dispatch pipeline for Microsoft's DI container.
 For example:

 ```csharp
 // Construct a dispatch pipeline using Microsoft's DI container.